 Like Grace Stuart, I’m grateful for those who “bring healing to the wounds they never cause” by not suggesting a treatment or cure they heard or read about, but by wanting to know how they can help.
 By asking how I’m doing and looking beyond their own ideas about health, wellness, and the medical and pharmaceutical community to listen with compassion and for understanding.

 I know that most people who think they know what will fix me or make me better do so because they care about me and want to see me well, but what they may think is compassion feels more like shame and discouragement.
 However, I’ve learned to respond with a smile, and to say, “Thank you for sharing that with me.”

 Though we continue to hold onto hope for a cure, most of us who have lived with chronic autoimmune diseases for a while have adjusted.
 We’ve learned how to manage pain on most days and to cope with an array of challenges.
 While recognizing our limitations, we enjoy a full, satisfying, joyful and grateful life – all the while knowing that this world is not our forever home.
 As Joni Erikson Tada wrote, “Suffering keeps swelling our feet so earth’s shoes don’t fit.”

 Chronic illness is not our identity, but it’s an important part of our story.
 Sharing those stories – our good days and our bad days – with those we trust, in communities like this one, and wherever the Lord leads us, is one of the ways we can encourage each other to know we’re understood, and to bring healing to the wounds caused by well-meaning, but ill-informed others.

-Patricia Hunter, a freelance writer and photographer, and her husband Louis have 4 grown children, 8 grandchildren, and will celebrate 40 years of marriage this fall.
+Patricia is a freelance writer and photographer, and her husband Louis have 4 grown children, 8 grandchildren, and will celebrate 40 years of marriage this fall.
 It’s all grace.

 Patricia shares her words and photography at Pollywog Creek –Cultivating an eye for life’s mercies.